-- the Agreement between UKPIA and the FTA for the Management of the Safe Loading Pass Scheme. - the Statement of Intent between the FTA and the Inspection Provider
+- the Agreement between UKPIA and FTA for the Management of the Safe Loading Pass Scheme - the Statement of Intent between FTA and the Inspection Location

-Providing Inspection Providers meet the requirements set out in the Statement of Intent between the FTA and the Inspection Provider, they can operate under the Scheme for two years before a reassessment is required.
+Providing Inspection Locations meet the requirements set out in The Statement of Intent between FTA and the Inspection Location, they can operate under the Scheme for two years before a reassessment is required.

-Where the Mobile Inspection Service fails to meet a requirement for any standard identified in this document, the Mobile Inspection Service will be required to rectify any failure to meet the requirements.
-A reassessment will be carried out within 90 days of the initial assessment to establish that the failure items have been rectified and those standards met.
+Where the Inspection Location fails to meet a requirement for any standard identified in this document, the Inspection Location will be required to rectify any failure to meet the requirements.
+A reassessment will be carried out within 90 days of the Initial Assessment to establish that the failure items have been rectified and those standards met.

-The right to carry out vehicle inspections and issue Safe Loading Passes may be withdrawn immediately where any failure to meet the standards is established during subsequent assessments or other means.
+The right to carry out vehicle inspections and issue Safe Loading Passes may be withdrawn immediately where any failure to meet the standards is established during subsequent assessments or by other means.
 This decision would be made by the Scheme Manager on the advice of the Assessor, with the Management Group acting as an appeal body.
-In this case, the Inspection Company will be given the opportunity to rectify the failure and having been successfully re-assessed, will be permitted to restart the vehicle inspection service and issuing of Safe Load Passes.
+In this case, the Inspection Location will be given the opportunity to rectify the failure and having been successfully re-assessed, will be permitted to restart the vehicle inspection service and issuing of Safe Load Passes.

-Reference to 'petrol or ethanol' in this document, means fuels with the UN numbers of UN1203, UN3475 and UN1170, reference to 'fuels other than petrol or ethanol' means fuels with UN numbers UN1202, UN1223 and UN1863.
+Reference to 'petrol or ethanol' in this document, means fuels with the UN numbers of UN1203 and UN1170, reference to 'fuels other than petrol or ethanol' means fuels with UN numbers UN1202, UN1223 and UN1863.

-Mobile Inspection Service information collection and assessment
+Inspection Location information collection

-The Assessor will collect the following information and record it in a format to be agreed by the Management Group and Scheme Manager.
+The assessor will collect the following information and record it in a format to be agreed by the Management Group and Scheme Manager.

-- Scheme Identification Number - Name and address of Mobile Inspection Service - Name of location(s) where Safe Loading Pass (SLP) inspections are to be carried out - Owner or operator of Inspection Location(s) - Whether DSEAR (Dangerous Substances and Explosive Atmosphere Regulations) applies and if inspection pits will be used to carry out Safe Loading Pass inspections at nominated Inspection Location(s) - Date of assessment - Name of Assessor - Outcome of assessment - Name(s) of Inspection Technicians - Dates of qualification of Inspection Technicians - Due date for recurring assessment or reassessment
+- Scheme identification number

+- Name of location

+- Owner or operator of location

+- Date of assessment

+- Name of assessor

+- Outcome of assessment

+- Name(s) of Inspection Technicians

+- Dates of qualification of Inspection Technicians

+- Due date for recurring assessment or reassessment